 Initiate your telemedicine consultation with a board-certified physician on your smartphone or computer.

 Following the consultation, you can fill your prescription right at your local pharmacy!

-If you purchased an annual prescription for a monthly payment of $10, follow-up consultations are available.
+If you purchased an annual prescription, follow-up consultations are available.

 Say Hello to Telemedicine